 2019 Hyundai i30 Fastback N List Price: $41,990

 Pros: Incredible noise for a four-pot, much more comfortable ride than before, brilliant front diff, offers a lot for the money

 Cons: Still feels too firm and bumpy in N mode, surprisingly thirsty when pushed hard, looks may be divisive

 In a nutshell: The looks might take time to grow on you, but the way the Fastback N drives impresses immediately.

-Full Disclosure: Hyundai Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Hyundai Australia for a week with a full tank of petrol.
 All additional fuel costs were paid for by the author.